simonhaenisch/prettier-plugin-organize-imports/readme.md

 The plugin will be loaded by Prettier automatically.
 No configuration needed.

-Files containing the substring `// organize-imports-ignore` are skipped.
+Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.

 ## License